We Christians like to talk about Hell a lot, so let’s talk about Hell a little.

 And you, white Christian, better get you spiritual shIt together and figure out how you’re going make this right.

-Let’s be clear about something, brethren:
+Let’s be clear about something, brothers and sister:

 This is not the time to appeal to minorities and marginalized communities to “come together in unity” with white people right now.
 That was Hillary Clinton’s message, and even though she had the track record and the experience and the wherewithal to make it happen—you passed on it.
 Instead you chose the guy who’s entire resume is about supremacy and privilege, whose entire campaign was about the fear of the other (the other in this case, being anyone not white, straight, and Christian).
 You chose the guy endorsed by the KKK.
 You did.